MicrosoftDocs/learn/learn-pr/wwl-azure/configure-user-group-accounts/includes/7-knowledge-check.md

-Your company has decided to implement the user and group account features of Azure Active Directory in their identity and governance strategy.
-You're asked to explain the different types of accounts, roles, and assignments to the planning team.
+Your company has decided to implement the user and group account features of Azure Active Directory (Azure AD) in their identity and governance strategy.
+You need to explain the types of accounts, roles, and assignments to the planning team, and guide them in their strategy.

 ### Answer the following questions